 Technology will support PV and regulatory compliance processes in ways that were not comprehensible a decade ago, which will be vital to the success of all pharma companies.
 There are not enough people with sufficient skills and bandwidth to manage all the data that needs to be processed, sorted, and shared.
 Technology will support the evolution of the structure of the pharma industry workforce and changing roles within the industry.

 Expect that more than 80% of the top 100 pharma companies will initiate a re-examination of their safety platforms and supporting technologies in the next few years.
 This is due to the increased volume of AEs and pressure from businesses to lower their costs through automation process.
 The vast majority of the top 100 to 200 pharma companies will engage in automation projects.
-The industry is recognizing their aged, inflexible technology cannot meet the growing needs of the business.4
+The industry is recognizing their aged, inflexible technology cannot meet the growing needs for AI in pharmacovigilance and future of pharmacovigilance readiness.4

 In order to tackle the above challenges faced in the tracking of enormous amount of data received, a tailored tracking software is needed for the following purposes: